Holy See and the United Nations: Permanent observer since 1964

 Seal of the Permanent Observer Mission of the Holy See to the United Nations.

 Since 6 April 1964, the Holy See has been a permanent observer state at the United Nations.
 In that capacity, the Holy See has since had a standing invitation to attend all the sessions of the General Assembly, the United Nations Security Council, and the United Nations Economic and Social Council to observe their work, and to maintain a permanent observer mission at the UN headquarters in New York.
 Accordingly, the Holy See has established a Permanent Observer Mission in New York and has sent representatives to all open meetings of the General Assembly and of its Main Committees.

 As a matter of diplomatic courtesy, since 1964, the Holy See was also allowed to make formal policy statements in the General Assembly, both during the General Debates and during the discussion of the various separate issues contained in the agenda of the General Assembly.
 Notably, popes Paul VI, John Paul II, Benedict XVI, and Francis were invited to address the General Assembly.

 In addition, the Holy See was invited to observe all open meetings of the intergovernmental subsidiary bodies of the General Assembly.
 The Holy See was frequently allowed to participate in the private negotiations leading to the adoption of the General Assembly's decisions and resolutions.
 The Holy See was not allowed, however, to co-sponsor draft decisions or resolutions, to make points of order, or to exercise the right of reply.
 If the Holy See wished to circulate written proposals or position papers, it required the assistance of a member state that was willing to present those proposals or papers as its own.

 The Holy See took advantage of the prerogatives of its observer status to incorporate its Christian values within the decisions and recommendations of the United Nations.
 Notable was a successful effort, in cooperation with like-minded countries, to ensure the adoption of a United Nations Declaration banning all forms of Human Cloning, and it opposed the adoption of a resolution on sexual orientation and gender identity proposed by the European Union in the General Assembly; a similar UNHRC-specific resolution on LGBT rights proposed by the Republic of South Africa was successfully passed in the United Nations Human Rights Council.

-In a 2025 interview, Pope Leo XIV said he recognised that the United Nations "has lost its ability to bring people together on multilateral issues".
+In a 2025 interview, Pope Leo XIV said that the United Nations "has lost its ability to bring people together on multilateral issues".